wkumari/draft-kh-dnsop-7706bis/README.md

    server operators will turn off the AXFR capability on the servers listed above.
-Using AXFR over TCP to addresses that are likely to be anycast (as the ones above are) may conceivably have transfer problems due to anycast, but current practice shows that to be unlikely.
+Using AXFR over TCP to addresses that are likely to be anycast (as the ones above are) may conceivably have transfer

-   To repeat the requirement from earlier in this document: if the contents of the zone cannot be refreshed before the expire time, the
+Kumari & Hoffman        Expires September 5, 2019               [Page 8]

-Kumari & Hoffman         Expires August 1, 2019                 [Page 8]
+Internet-Draft              Root Server Local                 March 2019

-Internet-Draft              Root Server Local               January 2019
+   problems due to anycast, but current practice shows that to be unlikely.

-   server MUST return a SERVFAIL error response for all queries until the zone can be successfully be set up again.
+   To repeat the requirement from earlier in this document: if the contents of the zone cannot be refreshed before the expire time, the server MUST return a SERVFAIL error response for all queries until the zone can be successfully be set up again.